shlublu/awsmate/docs/source/example_application.rst

 * Use
     * Step by step instructions
-        * Go to the Cloudwatch service page
+        * Go to the Cloudwatch service page of the AWS Console
         * Follow the "Logs/Log group" link of the left navigation panel
         * Search for the ``/aws/lambda/awsmate_eventbridge_scheduler`` log group and open it
         * Open the most recent log stream (the scheduler triggers an event every 5 minutes)
-        * This show a log that contains the result of all methods of ``awsmate.eventbridge.LambdaBridgePutEvent`` plus the raw event received from the AWS EventBridge service.
+        * This show a log that contains the result of all methods of :class:`awsmate.eventbridge.LambdaBridgePutEvent` plus the raw event received from the AWS EventBridge service.
     * This demonstrates
-        * the use of all methods of ``awsmate.eventbridge.LambdaBridgePutEvent``
+        * the use of all methods of :class:`awsmate.eventbridge.LambdaBridgePutEvent`

 Lambda Function features: :doc:`lambdafunction <lambdafunction>` module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~